jessitron/git-happens/exercises/moveToBranch.md

     git reset --hard HEAD^

 --hard means "set my working directory too."
-^ means "the first parent"
+^ means "the first parent".
+If your terminal doesn't like this character, ~ will work instead.

 ### Step 3: check your work
 To see the whole result, check the decorated log of the new branch.